All Episodes

 I didn't know that about Maxine.

-I knew the I knew the guy in the special election, Georgia's sixth.
+I knew the guy in the special election, Georgia 6th.

-But the hypocrisy comes in that she in that she was only allowing people in her district into her town hall.
+She's not in her own district, but the hypocrisy comes in that she was only allowing people in her district into her town hall.

-So does she can't vote for herself every every election year?
+So she can't vote for herself every election year?

 I guess not.

-Unless I don't know if there's a way to register in your district in the district.
+I don't know if there's a way to register in your district, in the district.

-You know, I why do you think Geraldo, you know, staying on Eric's book here for a second, why do you think there is this vitriol, vile hatred?
+You know, why do you think, Geraldo, you know, staying on Eric's book here for a sec, why do you think there is this vitriol, vile hatred?

-I needed uh dramamine after you played that montage.
+I needed Dramamine after you played that montage.

 Thanks, Geraldo.

-No, there is no doubt, there is no doubt but that the surprise victory of Donald Trump and his flamboyant nature, his unconventional personality that we know so well and have for uh for the decades is something that really grinds on the uh on the intellectual uh, you know, the intelligentsia, the core uh, you know, progressive intel in intelligence, at least in their own minds, uh, that are the core of the uh of the philosophers of the Democratic Party.
+There is no doubt, there is no doubt but that the surprise victory of Donald Trump and his flamboyant nature, his unconventional personality that we know so well and have for the decades, is something that really grinds on the intellectual, you know, the intelligentsia, the core, you know, progressive intelligentsia, at least in their own minds, that are the core of the philosophers of the Democratic Party.

 He's a threat to the deep state.

-He is a look, he's a threat to the entire democratic apparatus in their and their power base, because if he can prove deregulation, lower taxes, energy independence, building a wall, you know, fighting for America, putting American jobs first, all works.
+Look, he's a threat to the entire Democratic apparatus and their power base because if he can prove deregulation, lower taxes, energy independence, building a wall, you know, fighting for America, putting American jobs first, all works.

-He likely can transform the the the body politic for generations to come, Eric.
+He likely can transform the body politic for generations to come, Eric.

 So that's exactly what he's done, Sean.

-If you look at look at all right, okay, so the stock market making record all-time highs, consumer confidence, record all-time highs, unemployment lows, multi-decade lows, consumer confidence, producer confidence, retailers confidence off the charts.
+All right, okay, so the stock market making record all-time highs, consumer confidence, record all-time highs, unemployment lows, multi-decade lows, consumer confidence, producer confidence, retailers' confidence off the charts.

 Certainly I ever expected.

-Sean, you and I talk and Geraldo, we talk about the the hypocrisy and the stuff that goes on in DC and how horrible it is for the the average American.
+Sean, you and I talk, and Geraldo, we talk about the hypocrisy and the stuff that goes on in D.C. and how horrible it is for the average American.

 He's got a lot of work to do.

-He's gonna need all that political capital he he can muster up right now, which is frankly working to your point.
+He's going to need all that political capital he can muster up right now, which is, frankly, working.

-Reducing regulation is an absolute jet fuel rocket fuel to the economy.
+To your point, reducing regulation is an absolute jet fuel, rocket fuel to the economy.

-I was just gonna add that I think the the one point that uh Eric makes and has to you know uh in in reality the harsh reality is that the swamp has plenty of people from both parties or no parties.
+I was just going to add that I think the one point that Eric makes and has to, you know, in reality, the harsh reality is that the swamp has plenty of people from both parties or no parties.

 Very true.

-Now I just want to say, you know, you list his achievements uh and uh I as a as a as an investor, I absolutely applaud everything the president's done to restore uh kind of an equilibrium to the American economy.
+Now, I just want to say, you know, you list his achievements, and as an investor, I absolutely applaud everything the president's done to restore kind of an equilibrium to the American economy.

-I think it is very underreported, and he has to get nearly enough credit for it.
+I think it is very underreported, and he doesn't get nearly enough credit for it.

-But I I think that you cannot overlook what a morass, what an absolute uh uh jumble of problems this health care legislation is going to be for this president going forward and for Republican candidates.
+What an absolute jumble of problems this healthcare legislation is going to be for this president going forward and for Republican candidates.

-I only wish, and Sean, you and I have talked uh privately about this that he had done something, keeping in mind what Eric reports about the economy, done something like infrastructure, had done something that he could.
+I only wish, and Sean, you and I have talked privately about this, that he had done something, keeping in mind what Eric reports about the economy, done something like infrastructure, had done something that he could.

 Well, that's part of his agenda.

-I mean, he's only been there, you know, less than six months, Haraldo.
+I mean, he's only been there, you know, less than six months, Geraldo.

-I mean, you gotta give the guy some time.
+I mean, you've got to give the guy some time.

 It's nothing that I would ever want because I don't even believe the role of government should be, I think it should all be free markets.

-We have my buddy from Wichita at the bottom of the hour, Dr. Josh Umber, and he's got a cooperative where it's fifty bucks a month, unlimited care for adults, ten bucks a month, unlimited care for kids.
+We have my buddy from Wichita at the bottom of the hour, Dr. Josh Humber, and he's got a cooperative where it's 50 bucks a month unlimited care for adults, $10 a month unlimited care for kids.

-He buys all of his pharmaceuticals direct, and it would cost you forty-eight cents to get your get your leg uh an x-ray of your leg, Geraldo.
+He buys all of his pharmaceuticals direct, and it would cost you 48 cents to get your leg an x-ray of your leg, Geraldo.

 That's how he does it.